Measuring wealth

 Patricia Fuller, President and CEO, IISD

 Davide Fanciulli, Beyond Lab, UN Geneva, explained that the Beyond GDP Essay Competition invited young people to share their perspectives on the values and principles that should guide the shift beyond GDP.
-Highlighting common themes from nearly 600 essays submitted from over 50 countries, he emphasized a call for greater focus on values like equity, freedom, and sustainability, along with a new narrative of progress centered on collective well-being rather than individual success.
+Highlighting common themes from the 630 essays submitted from over 50 countries, he emphasized a call for greater focus on values like equity, freedom, and sustainability, along with a new narrative of progress centered on collective well-being rather than individual success.

 Davide Fanciulli, The Beyond Lab at UN Geneva